Why Pet Screening is Always a Good Idea

 Reduces Property Damage

 The pet screening can help to reduce the chances of property damage.
 Animals can cause a lot of wear and tear on a rental property.
-But if the pet has a calm demeanour and is well-trained the risk of damages decreases.
+But if the pet has a calm demeanour and is well-trained the risk of pet damages decreases.

 Reduces Complaints from Neighbours

 If you allow a noisy or disruptive animal into their rental property, neighbours will begin to complain.
 This can lead to tension between you and your tenants.
 Further, it will lead to bad publicity for the rental property.
-By implementing pet policies, you can ensure a peaceful rental experience for everyone involved.
+By implementing pet policies, and pet rent you can ensure a peaceful rental experience for everyone involved.

 Bottom Line